 - Bucket Policies — These are super-flexible JSON policies that allow you to set things like IP-based and other conditional permissions on a bucket.
 While this should be the primary way for managing public access ACLs are the first tab and about 3 clicks to make something public so, shrug.
 It’s this flexibility that leads to mistakes such as opening up to a wider range of IP addresses than intended or using a negative to block access to some IPs but inadvertently granting access to everyone else.

 - IAM Policies — These are the normal IAM permissions you use to control access throughout your AWS account.
 You can’t make a bucket public with them since they only govern AWS users, but you can open up access to the bucket by authorizing another AWS service access, and then that service exposes the content.
 We’ll get back to this.

-And then the object controls and one important point — objects do not necessarily inherit bucket ACLs.
+Then come the object controls with one important point: objects do not necessarily inherit bucket ACLs.
 You can totally make an object public even if the bucket is private.

-- Object ACLs — These are the primary object-level control.
-It’s just like a bucket ACL and uses XML to allow access from other accounts or public access.
+- Object ACLs — These are the primary object-level controls.
+It’s just like a bucket ACL and uses XML to allow access from other accounts or the public.

 - Explicit IAM or Bucket Policy Statements — IAM policies and bucket policies can have explicit statements referencing the object, which will override the object ACL (if you own the object) since they are evaluated first.

 That’s one of the nuances… IAM is evaluated first, then bucket policies and ACLs.
 If something is explicitly blocked in a higher policy (and by explicitly we mean the object’s unique identifier) then the request is blocked.
 Otherwise the object ACL is evaluated.

 There are two last ways something can be public (not counting making the content public in your application/code outside of S3 itself):